Home » Treatments » Hip » Corin Optimised Total Hip Replacement

 'While hip replacement surgery is considered one of the most successful operations in medical history, we are always looking for ways to improve it, particularly ways we can improve function and performance and reduce the potential for dislocation and premature wear of bearing surfaces,' said Douglas Dennis, MD, an orthopaedic surgeon in Denver, CO.
 'This new technology may be an advance that helps us do this.'

-More than 3,000 procedures have been done in Europe and Australia.
+More than 40,000 procedures have now been done world-wide.

 'No two patients are the same.
 We are offering a patient-specific solution that gives the surgeon the information and tools necessary to enable an optimal hip replacement procedure,' said Paul Berman, President Corin USA.